Stop! Your Lease Extension in Ponteland Could Be FREE

 An extended lease has roughly the same value as a freehold

-It is generally considered that a property with over 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years remaining, the residence will be worth the same as a freehold for many years ahead.
+It is generally considered that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.

 Lender Requirement